The Massive Effort to Keep People Safe During Inauguration

 - Cameras will be stationed around the city and monitored 24/7

 More than 28,000 security officials will blanket over 100 square blocks from the White House to the Capitol with an estimated cost running in the tens of millions of dollars.
-The security detail will come from across the nation and the National Guard.
+The security detail will come from across the nation and include members of the National Guard.
 While this may seem impressive, the numbers of officers will mimic the number of officers present for President Obama’s swearing-in.
 For those in law enforcement, this is nothing new; it’s just part of the gig.

-Why all the fuss?
 Beyond the constant risk for terrorist activity, close to one million people are expected to show up for the inauguration.
 Of these, 63 demonstration groups have registered to attend or mentioned their group’s attendance on social media, either in support of or defiance of the President-elect.
 No matter what side of the fence you are on, there will be plenty of passionate people who will be excited and excitable.
 With so many avid people in attendance, security and government officials want to be prepared.